-When it comes to designing your first email template, most small businesses don’t have the luxury to have a designer in house.
-Don’t let that stop you, by following these five design tips you will have the basic components that every design professional follows.
+When it comes to designing your first email template, most small businesses don’t have the luxury to have an in-house designer.
+But don’t let that stop you, by following these five design tips you will have the basic components that every design professional follows.
 Use these five email design tips and start designing like a pro today.

 1. Make it visual

-Getting started you can browse through the pre-existing templates found on Mail Chimp and Constant Contact.
-What is great about this is, mostly all the pre-existing templates are mobile responsive.
-With over 50% of emails being opened on mobile devices, it’s imperative that your email is designed for mobile users.
+Getting started, you can browse through the existing templates found on Mail Chimp and Constant Contact.
+What is great about this is, mostly all the pre-existing templates are already mobile responsive and contain the needed HTML to be email client compatible.
+With over 50% of emails being opened on mobile devices, it’s imperative that your email performs well for mobile users.

 One thing to keep in mind is the size and placement of photos.
 You can use images to reflect hierarchy within the email layout.
 For example, the first image below the header could be presented as the featured story while the others smaller photos are displayed as additional articles.